Solar panels are a popular upgrade for RVers of all stripes, particularly those who enjoy remote camping without hookups, also known as “boondocking.”

 What are RV solar panels and what are they used for?
-This is a great place to start.
 RV solar panels are devices that convert light (sunlight) into power (electricity).

 In the diagram above: The sunlight hits the solar panels, creating an electric current.
 The electric current feeds into a charge controller, which controls how much current goes through the battery.
 The batteries produce DC power, and an inverter changes the power from DC into AC power.
 AC power is what runs things like your blenders, laptops, and phone chargers.

-For most RV users, there are two main reasons you may consider adding solar panels, or wanting an RV with them already installed:
+For most RV users, there are two main reasons you may consider adding solar panels — or attempting to purchase an RV with them already installed:

 - To charge your “house” batteries — Solar power provides a slow, steady charge to your batteries.
 This is actually the way batteries are made to be charged, which in turn maximizes the life of the battery.
 It is the same concept as a car battery.
 If it sits too long, it loses its battery life, and it may not be able to hold a charge even after being charged back up.